chrissy0/sese-cab-service/documentation/Website/website.md

 If a cab is Blocked the backend will consider this planning the route for the other cabs.
 In this example is cab 3 blocking the depot.
-Consequently, cab 2 received a route in which it will wait at Road Marker twelve until the Depot is free again.
+Consequently, cab 2 received a route in which it will wait at Road Marker twelve until the Depot is no longer blocked.

 #### Safe State